tldr-pages/tldr/pages/common/git-root.md

 `git root`

-- Print directory currently opened in a Git repository, from beginning of repository:
+- Print the current working directory relative to the root of the current Git repository:

 `git root --relative`